 Priority

-Describe the business priority relative to other initiatives within the portfolio.
-Provide a brief description of what is driving this priority if it is not covered in the next section – e.g. ….

 The Student Portal is an enterprise-wide solution that is critical to the delivery of key information to current students.
 Increasingly students expect to be able to access key information whenever and wherever they need it on their mobile devices.
 Delivery of a mobile app is of strategic benefit to the university, and supports the University’s goal of being recognised as a leader in technology for teaching and learning, meeting strategic goals in the area of customer service satisfaction.

 Within ITS the priority of the Student Portal over other projects is high.
 Delivery is expected in March 2014, in time for the commencement of Semester One, when students most need to know where and when they are supposed to be in attendance.